noceanfish/Springboard/README.md

 # 5 How to use

 ## 5.1 run the app
-when you deploy the app with production server, such as uwsgi, we can run the app by:
+when you deploy the app with production server, such as uwsgi, In experiment environment, we can run the app by flask interal server:
 ```
 export FLASK_ENV=production
 export FLASK_APP=stk_predictor.app